Research suggests that your cardiovascular health could be influenced by where you live, how many kids you have, and more.

 The results show that shaming people into getting healthy simply doesn’t work, say the researchers—and it may actually hurt them physically, not just emotionally.
 Instead of buying into the stigma, they say, challenge it by building confidence and working toward achievable goals.

 You know doing cardio is good for your heart (just look at the name!), but there’s a growing body of evidence that strength training has important benefits for your ticker, as well.
-In a study published last month in the American Journal of Physiology, just one session of interval weight training improved blood vessel functioning in participants.
+In a study published in December 2016 in the American Journal of Physiology, just one session of interval weight training improved blood vessel functioning in participants.

 “We really recommend a mix of cardio, strength, and stretching,” says Dr. Bauman—“in part, because you avoid injuries that way, and in part because doing all three helps you get your best sustained effort.”